 UCSB looks to extend streak vs CSUB

-BOTTOM LINE: UC Santa Barbara looks for its 11th straight conference win against Cal State Bakersfield.
+BOTTOM LINE: UC Santa Barbara looks for its 12th straight conference win against Cal State Bakersfield.
 UC Santa Barbara’s last Big West loss came against the UC Irvine Anteaters 73-69 on Dec.
 28, 2020.
-Cal State Bakersfield won 65-50 at home against UC San Diego in its last outing.
+Cal State Bakersfield came up short in a 71-66 game at UC Santa Barbara in its last outing.

-CREATING OFFENSE: McLaughlin has either made or assisted on 41 percent of all UC Santa Barbara field goals over the last three games.
-The senior guard has 19 field goals and 13 assists in those games.
+CREATING OFFENSE: McLaughlin has either made or assisted on 44 percent of all UC Santa Barbara field goals over the last three games.
+The senior guard has accounted for 16 field goals and 17 assists in those games.

-UNDEFEATED WHEN: The Gauchos are 11-0 when holding opponents to 44.3 percent or worse from the field, and 3-3 when opponents shoot better than that.
-The Roadrunners are 8-0 when turning the ball over 11 times or fewer and 6-7 when the team exceeds that total.
+STREAK SCORING: UC Santa Barbara has won its last eight home games, scoring an average of 81.8 points while giving up 57.5.

-STREAK STATS: UC Santa Barbara has won its last seven home games, scoring an average of 83.3 points while giving up 56.3.
+PASSING FOR POINTS: The Roadrunners have recently used assists to create buckets more often than the Gauchos.
+UC Santa Barbara has an assist on 41 of 75 field goals (54.7 percent) over its past three outings while Cal State Bakersfield has assists on 56 of 83 field goals (67.5 percent) during its past three games.

 DID YOU KNOW: Cal State Bakersfield is ranked first among Division I teams with an offensive rebound percentage of 39.9 percent.
 The Roadrunners have averaged 14 offensive boards per game.